teddynted/website-content/content/blog/aws-lambda-layers.md

 ```

-> The AWS CLI will prompt you for four pieces of information (access key, secret access key, AWS Region, and output format - _json_)
+> The AWS CLI will prompt you for four pieces of information (access key, secret access key, AWS Region, and output format)

 ### Test!